-Self-isolation separates sick people with a contagious disease from people who are not sick.
+Self-isolation separates people infected with a contagious disease from people who are not.

 Isolation is intended for people who are sick, beginning to show symptoms, getting ill and think they might have COVID 19, or have tested positive for COVID-19.
 Symptoms may be mild and feel like a common cold, especially early on.
 Early symptoms could include a combination of cough, body aches, fatigue and chest tightness.
 Some people may not develop a fever or a fever may not appear until several days into the illness.